-The Mulattiera delle Creste starts from the large parking lot of the restaurant "La Casera" (q.1399), where you can contemplate a truly magnificent panorama.
+The Mulattiera delle Creste starts from the large parking lot of the restaurant "La Casera" (q.1399), where one can enjoy a truly magnificent view.

-Go up the slope, on the right the aqueduct, and continue until 1545m where there was the old ski lift (Faverghèra 2, some rest).
-Descend slightly towards the hut (old Malga Faverghèra with possibility of refreshment).
-On the right a slight climb to the panoramic balcony Faverghèra Dolomiti UNESCO (1550m).
-A few meters before, however, you can see a small cave, called the Giazèra of Faverghèra (q.1540), or an old deposit of dairy products.
+You ascend the slope, with the aqueduct on the right, and continue up to an altitude of 1545 where the old skilift was (Faverghèra 2, some remnants).
+You descend slightly towards the casera (old Malga Faverghèra with refreshment options).
+On the right, there's a path that gently climbs to the Faverghèra Dolomiti UNESCO panoramic balcony (q.1550).
+A few meters before, you can catch a glimpse of a small cave, called Giazèra di Faverghèra (q.1540), which is an old storage for dairy products.

-Shortly after a few meters there is the entrance to the Botanical Garden of the Eastern Pre-Alps "Francesco Caldart".
-Climb along the mule track until the chairlift arrives and pass near the former Brigata Alpina Cadore refuge.
-After a slight descent you can see on the left the weather station ARPAV.
+Shortly after a few meters, there is the entrance to the Botanical Garden of the Eastern Prealps "Francesco Caldart”.
+Ascend along the mule track to the chairlift arrival and pass near the former hut Brigata Alpina Cadore.

-Continuing to the right, and crossing the ski slope Brigata Cadore, you reach the Rifugio Angelo Bristòt.
+Continuing on the right and crossing the Brigata Cadore ski slope, you reach the Rifugio Angelo Bristòt.

-The mule track continues south, on the right you can admire the large pit called "Busa de Canp", until the junction with the path that goes up the Busa.
-Continue to an old and small spring destroyed in the construction of the road and to the north you notice a second large pit called "Coro Pìciol", while on the right "al Palonét", a relief that divides two large "glacial circuses".
+The mule track continues south, with the large pit known as "Busa de Canp" visible on the right, until the intersection with the path that ascends the Busa.
+You proceed to a small, old spring destroyed during road construction, and to the north you notice a second large pit called "Coro Pìciol", while on the right is "al Palonét", a ridge that divides two large “glacial cirques”.

-You pass under the Col dei Gai, the view on the right of the Coro Grande or Fossa Grande, up to the fork and then the last ramp to Col Visentìn (q.1763) or follow the road to conclude with a loop.
+You pass under the Col dei Gai, with a view of Coro Grande or Fossa Grande on the right, up to the small pass and then the final ramp to Col Visentìn (q.1763) or follow the road to conclude with a loop.

 USEFUL INFORMATION